ReCheck-io/recheck-sdk/README.md

 The package minimizes developer's effort to integrate and handle secure connection with the platform.

-You can check it out [here](https://github.com/ReCheck-io/vue-recheck-authorizer).
+You can check it out [here](https://github.com/ReCheck-io/vue-recheck-authorizer) and have a look at the [documentation](https://recheck-io.github.io/vue-recheck-authorizer/guide.html) for more details.